SassyData/expedia_kaggle/README.md

 ##### Files
 - binary_classification_pipe.py: runs pre-processing, feature engineering, resampling and model training.
 Also saves pre-processed data & trained models to disk, to save time later.
 - get_results.ipynb: uses saved model to make predictions on test set & returns them in a format compatable with the comprtition rules.
+Runs using system args e.g. $ python get_results_pipe.py "models/variables_to_model_on.csv" "name_of_submission_output.csv" "trained_model_to_use.sav"
 - (directory) models/ : saved (trained) models.
 - (directory) data/ : raw & pre-processed & engineered data.
 - (directory) exploratory/ : a few WIP files, which have not been used in the final model.